A predicted distribution for Galois groups of maximal unramified extensions: Relation between objects counted

-Now in order to count the surjections appearing on the left-hand side in the lemma, we additionally want to require that $\rho$ is split completely at infinity, and $\phi$ is unramified everywhere and split completely at infinity.
-These are conditions that can be detected from $\rho$ and $N$, and we can see in the bijection of Lemma~\ref{L:firstbij} that they correspond to the condition on $\psi\in \Sur(G,H\rtimes \Gamma)$ that the associated $\Gamma$-extension is split completely at $\infty$, and the associated $H$-extension is unramified everywhere and split completely at $\infty$.
+The set \eqref{E:renorm} is close to the left-hand side in the lemma, but to obtain the left-hand side precisely, we additionally must require that $\rho$ is split completely at $\infty$, and $\phi$ is unramified everywhere and split completely at all places above $\infty$.
+These are conditions that can be detected from $\rho$ and $N$, and we can see in the bijection of Lemma~\ref{L:firstbij} that they correspond to the condition on $\psi\in \Sur(G,H\rtimes \Gamma)$ that the associated $\Gamma$-extension is split completely at $\infty$, and the associated $H$-extension is unramified everywhere and split completely everywhere above $\infty$.
 Similarly, with this ramification restriction, we can see that the condition that $\rD K=D$ corresponds in the bijection to the condition that $\psi\in \Sur(G,H\rtimes \Gamma)$ corresponds to a field with $\rD=D$.
 So the subset of \eqref{E:renorm} which satisfy our local and discriminant conditions is the set counted by the left-hand side expression in the lemma.